iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

   There is an example of a keyed union topic type in the next section, but keep in mind a union being used as a key doesn’t have to be a topic type.

 * Arrays of any of the previous data types.
-  @key can’t be applied to sequences, even if the base type would be valid in an array.
+  ``@key`` can’t be applied to sequences, even if the base type would be valid in an array.
-  Also @key, when applied to arrays, it makes every element in the array part of the key.
+  Also ``@key``, when applied to arrays, it makes every element in the array part of the key.
   They can’t be applied to individual array elements.

+.. _getting_started--union-topic-types:

 Union Topic Types
 -----------------

+..
+    Sect<2.1.1.3>

 Unions can be used as topic types.
 Here is an example: